Have you ever tried creating an SEO dashboard using Google Analytics?

 We can draw some inferences about our keywords using the landing page report.
 We can look at our best performing content, and relate it to the main keywords on that page.
 The landing page report also includes columns for user behavior and conversions.

 The landing page report gets us closer to the answers we need, but we’re still missing the vital keyword data that powers SEO.

 Looking at our Google Analytics reports helps us get a better idea of the quality of SEO information we have available.
 Now that we know what we have to work with, we can try to tie that information together in a dashboard.

 Building a Google Analytics SEO dashboard

-Trying to build a new SEO dashboard in Google Analytics can be a bit troublesome.
+Trying to create a new SEO dashboard in Google Analytics can be a bit troublesome.
 Many of the SEO metrics we want in our dashboard are unavailable.
-Google will not let us add keywords or queries into our dashboard.
+Google will not let us add keywords or queries to our dashboard.